Dementia Care Specialists

 - meet up with friends.
 To have engaging conversations about life outside the world of dementia.
-Let us care for your Loved One while you go to the University of the Third Age, Book Club, Bridge, movies, choir etc
+Let us care for your elderly Loved One while you go to the University of the Third Age, Book Club, Bridge, movies, choir etc

 - get regular physical exercise.
 Exercise reduces stress in the body and strengthens your core muscles which improves your balance and health.
 Plus, what’s good for your heart health is good for your brain health.
-We can care for your Loved One while you catch up with friends at your tennis, golf, bowls or bush walking club
+We can care for your elderly Loved One while you catch up with friends at your tennis, golf, bowls or bush walking club

 - attend to your own medical and health needs